 3.7 Non-Competitive Procurement happens when the buyer either selects the company to buy from or restricts the bidding process to certain suppliers.

-3.6.5 Single Source procurement is one in which tow or more vendors can supply the commodity, technology, or perform the services required, but the buyer selects one vendor over the others.
-For purchases exceeding $10,000 using a single source, completion and approval of a Single/Sole Justification form is required.
+3.7.5 Single Source procurement is one in which two or more vendors can supply the commodity, technology, or perform the services required, but the buyer selects one vendor over the others.
+For purchases exceeding $10,000 using a single source, completion and approval of a Single/Sole Source Justification form is required.
 For Federal Fund awards, see Section 3.8.

-3.6.5 Sole Source is when only one supplier can provide the commodity, technology, or services required.
-For purchases over $10,000 using a sole source, completion and approval of a Single/Sole Justification form is required.
+3.7.5 Sole Source is when only one supplier can provide the commodity, technology, or services required.
+For purchases over $10,000 using a sole source, completion and approval of a Single/Sole Source Justification form is required.
 For Federal Fund purchases, see Section 3.8.

 3.8 Uniform Guidance Procurement Standards for Federal Grant Funding.
 Swarthmore College has delayed implementation of the UG Procurement Standards until July 1, 2018, as provided by the waiver of the procurement rules stated in COFAR FAQ, Section 110-6, released November 26, 2014.
 In the interim, the OMB Circulars will apply to grants and cooperative agreements.
 When purchasing goods or services with Federal Grant funding, employees are directed to work with the Senior Accountant Grants Administrator in the Business Office to assure compliance with the College’s Purchasing Policy and the Purchasing Procedures for Federal Grants.